T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Situation 2: master.id=slave.xId (1:n)

- * Name the action element *different* to any columnname of the master record (or no name).
+ * Name the action element *different* to any column name of the master record (or no name).
  * Determine the slaveId: `slaveId={{SELECT id FROM slave WHERE slave.xxx={{...}} LIMIT 1}}`

    * {{slaveId}} == 0 ? 'sqlInsert' will be fired.